kartikshirke/myprojects/README.md

-# My Projects along witithub and Preview Links:
+# My Projects along with Github Repo and Preview Links:
 ### Links:

  1) Weather App Using React